Flamborough Cliffs Nature Reserve

 In autumn birdwatching interest switches to migration.
 Out at sea, all four skuas may be seen plus large numbers of common seabirds, divers, grebes and wildfowl.
 Clifftop fields attract short-eared owl, wheatear and whinchat, whilst berry-laden scrub and wooded areas in Holmes Gut attracts hordes of migrant thrushes, warblers and finches.

-Scarce migrants are also frequently seen, including yellow-browned warbler.
+Scarce migrants are also frequently seen, including yellow-browed warbler.
 Throughout the year North Landing provides endless opportunities for rock pooling with starfish, crabs, fish and an array of marine molluscs to be found as well as a rich and varied carpet of seaweeds.
 Just be careful to watch the tides!

 - Spring: Plants - Northern marsh orchid; Cowslips Birds - Migrant birds